 The total number of ancestors held overseas is unknown.
 It is understood many overseas institutions and private holders are caring for ancestors, including those located in the United Kingdom, Germany, France, Poland, Austria and the United States of America.
-The Australian Government has established relationships with these countries and is developing relationships with other countries to progress discussions and support the repatriation of ancestors.
+The Australian Government has established relationships with these countries and is developing relationships with other countries such as India, Japan, New Zealand and Switzerland to progress discussions and support the repatriation of ancestors.
 Currently, the department has identified approximately 100 collecting institutions and private holders from over 20 countries as potentially holding ancestors.